13 Best Sales Channels in 2024: Guide, Definition & Examples

 3. Traditional and eMarketplaces

 Traditional marketplaces are usually local, in-person events, such as flea markets and farmer’s markets.
 However, now small and large businesses alike can compete against each other on online marketplaces like Amazon, eBay, Alibaba, eBay, Google Shopping, and more.
-These sales channels offer multiple products and brands, allowing a customer to search and compare price points.
+The difference between ecommerce platform and marketplace is that the latter sales channel offers multiple products and brands, allowing a customer to search and compare price points.

 - eMarketplaces present your product to tons of potential customers who are actively searching for a similar product/solution